Things to do in West Coast Park

 C) There’s such a thing?

 East Coast Park often gets all the glory.
-Its west-side cousin, on the other hand, is often dismissed as a tiny, ulu, and very much forgettable spot.
+On the other hand, West Coast Park, its west-side cousin, is often dismissed as a tiny, ulu, and very much forgettable spot.
 If you don’t live anywhere nearby, chances are you might not have found a reason to visit.

 As an Eastie, I had zero clue where it was, much less what it had to offer.
 But as it turns out, the underrated gem of the West has a myriad of things to do in store.
-From quiet marshlands to a waterfront pizzeria, here are things you can do at West Coast Park:
+From quiet marshlands to its own flying fox, here are things you can do at West Coast Park:

 Table of Contents